Jump Aero JA1 Pulse

 Specifications:

-- Aircraft type: First responder eVTOL passenger aircraft
+- Aircraft type: eVTOL first responder fast-response transportation aircraft

 Resources: